 Simon Taylor is a singer-songwriter from Newcastle upon Tyne in the North-East of England.
 His music combines elements of Latin, funk and rock with musical influences ranging from Lou Reed to Serge Gainsbourg.
 Having studied classical guitar initially, Simon began writing songs that reflected his love of Latin culture as well as occasionally exploring his own experiences of mental health.

 Simon began recording his own songs with his band Simon Taylor & The Sundowners in 2011.
-Between then and 2016, the 6-piece recorded an album (2013's "Continental Girl") plus a single ("Hot Love") and E.P ("New York City Girl" in 2015) latterly with guest vocalist and collaborator Ivel Goverda.
+Between then and 2016, the 4-piece ensemble recorded an album (2013's "Continental Girl") plus a single ("Hot Love") and E.P ("New York City Girl" in 2015), latterly with guest vocalist and collaborator Ivel Goverda.
 Critically well-received locally, NARC Magazine gave "Single of the Month" status to 2014's "Hot Love" after an earlier "Demo of the Month" review for the Sundowners' track "Real Fantasy".